GrinonBarrett/Taksidos/Extras/Grimoires.md

 * Unmaking Aura, 5th
 * Voluntariance, 2nd

+**Macabre Manual**
+$11,000, 6 lbs
+A more intensive study of a grimoire.
+This tome includes knowledge of taboo magicas and the undead.
+If using the Grimoire as a reference for Spellcraft or Zoology (undead) checks, it grants a +1 bonus .
+This grimoire contains the following spells at the indicated tiers;
+* Abolish Abomination, 3rd
+* Animation, 3rd
+* Defiling Detonation, 3rd
+* Enkephalophagy, 3rd
+* Jaunt Macabre, 3rd

 **On Fighting with Ice**
 $10,000, 3.5 lbs.
 A treatise on the hazards of military campaigns in arctic conditions.
 Its not a great reference for learning spells, but it can provide a +1 bonus to Survival checks involving arctic environments if used as a reference.
 This grimoire contains the following spells at the indicated tiers;